YuukanOO/uniformcss.com/get-started/fundamentals/pseudo-variants.md

 ## Extending Pseudos

-You can extend pseudos by passing in key value pairs to the `pseudos` key in your configuration variable.
+You can extend the available set of pseudos by passing in key value pairs to the `pseudos` key in your configuration variable.

 ```scss
 @use "uniform" as * with (